ca. 82 minutes | Score

 ca. 0.5 minutes

-Another rather simple chorale meant for shorter hymn texts, this one delves into a more serious tone with its minor key and sentential structure.
+A rather simple chorale meant for shorter hymn texts that delves into a more serious tone with its minor key and sentential structure.

 2017 marked the 500th anniversary of the beginning of the Protestant Reformation.
-This organ piece of Bachian style commemorates the occasion and attempts to capture some of the core ideals of the movement.
+This Bach-style organ piece commemorates the occasion and attempts to capture some of the core ideals of the movement.
 The main theme is a chorale in G major that celebrates the positive repercussions of Luther's unwavering faith.
 The E minor bridge in between each restatement of the theme features elements of counterpoint and seeks to recall Luther's struggle against the Catholic Church.
-The piece's title, "Sola Fide," is Latin for "faith alone," one of Luther's central complaints that Catholic theology lacked.
+The piece's title, "Sola Fide," is Latin for "faith alone," one of Luther's central theological tenets.

 ca. 0.5 minutes